 For much of my life I've succumbed to the idea that many of my unanswerable questions fall under the umbrella of nature.
-I hoped that someday my genetic questions would be answered through a one-time meeting or a picture (thinking that was all the openness I'd ever get).
-I wanted to know if my birth mom is right handed or left handed or if my birth father had dimples.
-I assumed that everyone in my birth family had brown eyes, 4c hair texture and dark skin.
-But my curiosities didn't stop there, I was also curious about some of possibly genetically impacted markers like "Achoo Syndrome" (a dominant trait also called, photo sneeze reflex), or "hand clasping" (learning which thumb one automatically places on top of the other when clasping hands together).
-After reuniting with my birth family I learned some of these answers, bur remained curious about similarities between blood relatives that aren't necessarily within the genetic category, but actually may not have to do with nurture either...
+I hoped that someday my genetic questions would be answered.
+I wanted to know if my birth mom is right handed or left handed.
+I fancied that my birth father had dimples and assumed that everyone in my birth family had brown eyes, 4c hair texture and caramel colored skin.
+But my curiosities didn't stop there, I was also curious about some possibly genetically impacted markers like "Achoo Syndrome" (a dominant trait also called, photo sneeze reflex), or "hand clasping" (learning which thumb one automatically places on top of the other when clasping hands together).
+Reuniting with my birth family allowed me to learn some of these answers!

 When I met my birthfather after being introduced to Bryan he replied; "It's good ta meet'cha Bryan.
-B-R-Y-A-N, Bryan" spelling his name out loud.
-At that moment my mom and I exchanged long glances silently flashing back to all of the times I spelled out words just for the sake of spelling out the word.
+B-R-Y-A-N, Bryan" spelling each letter of his name aloud.
+At that moment my mom and I exchanged long glances silently flashing back to all of the times I spelled out words just for the sake of spelling the word aloud.
 Throughout my childhood we thought this habit was to help me to more clearly understand the word as my hearing loss made it difficult to hear the difference between the words "curb" and "curve."
 But now...now I wonder - could this be genetic?

-I greatly dislike the idea of using adoptees for scientific experiments, or my first world curiosities, but it'd sure be wonderful to learn whether of not there is a genetic mutation for spelling, hobbies, smiley faces, or...a love of cats.
+I greatly dislike the idea of using adoptees for scientific experiments, or my first world curiosities, but it'd sure be wonderful to learn whether of not there is a genetic mutation for spelling, tattoo placement or a love of cats.